jessepav/lacygoill-wiki-backup/awk/sed.md

     │   └ ends the range
     └ starts a range

-##
+###
-## What happens if the second address of a range is a regex,
+### What happens if the second address of a range is a regex, and it doesn't match any input line?
-### the first address is also a regex, and an input line matches both?

-sed will look for the *next* line which matches the second regex.
-It won't re-use the same line:

-    $ printf '%s\n' a b a | sed -n '/a/,/a/ { /b/,/b/ p }'
-    b~
-    a~

-### and it doesn't match any input line?

-If the  first address matches a  line, the sed  command will operate on  all the lines between this line and the last one.
+If the first address  matches a line, sed will operate on  all the lines between this line and the last one.

-    $ printf '%s\n' foo bar baz | sed -n '1,/bar/p'
-    foo~
-    bar~

     $ printf '%s\n' foo bar baz | sed -n '1,/not_found/p'
     foo~